 - Cover completely with local honey and let sit for 2 weeks

 - Can be added to tea, or just taken by spoon

 - Take one teaspoon every 1-2 hours

-Two additional outstanding remedies for colds and coughs are Echinacea and ginger.
+Two additional outstanding remedies for winter illnesses like colds and coughs are Echinacea and ginger.